 The Christian Church has a checkered history.
 It has loved and helped countless people.
 I’ve personally had the opportunity to witness the Church offering comfort, hope, compassion, and community over and over again.
 It has tirelessly worked for social justice, reaching out to the poor, homeless, and marginalized.
 Many hospitals got their start in the Church.
 It is full of gifted and kind people.
 To have been a part of all that has been one of the greatest privileges of my life.

 It is also true that much of the Church has been on the wrong side of crucial issues like slavery, race, and has inflicted great pain on the LGBTQ community.
 It has denied women (to its own detriment) their gifts and leadership.
-Thankfully that has changed in some Church traditions.
+Thankfully that has changed in some Church traditions in my lifetime.

 It has also spent much of its time in the position of George’s friends.
 Focusing on “saving” people with the right beliefs and information about a God who is separate from them, while the teachings of Jesus were always about putting people in the position of being an Emma.
-To put it another way, the Church has been trying to raise Georges, and Jeshua is about trying to raise up the Emma already within us all.
+To put it another way, the Church has been trying to raise Georges.
+Making it all about Jesus and his divinity as THE Son of God.
+Teaching it’s people to believe the right things about Jesus so you go to heaven when you die.
+While Jesus was/is about trying to raise up the Emma already within us all.

-If I were to put the essence of what Jeshua actually taught and lived in one sentence it would be: to live from our inherent Oneness with the Divine within us and all around us.
+If I were to put the essence of what Jeshua actually taught and lived in one sentence it would be: to know and live from OUR inherent Oneness with the Divine within us and within everything.

-Where does that come from?
-One important starting point would be that Jeshua spoke and taught in Aramaic.
+One important starting point in understanding the message of Jeshua is the fact that he spoke and taught in Aramaic.
 He did this because Aramaic was the language of the common people of his time.
 As with anyone, there is no better way to understand what someone is saying than in their own language.